Ask Me Anything

 Once the building is enclosed with the windows installed, we perform a baseline radio coverage test and obtain the coverage level inside the building.
 The baseline test will determine early on if an ERCES / BDA system is likely to be needed.
 If there is adequate coverage, we typically retest as the project progresses to make sure the coverage stays adequate for emergency personnel.

-How can I budget for an ERCES / BDA System if I don't know if it will be required?
+How can I budget for an ERCES/BDA System if I don't know whether it will be required?